Non-Debtor Spouse Liability and Fraudulent Transfers to Entireties Accounts

 Depositing Wages into an Entireties Account

-The answer depends on whether the wages retain their exempt character after deposit.
-Florida Statutes Section 222.11 exempts head-of-household wages from creditor garnishment, and the statute extends this protection to wages deposited into a bank account for up to six months after payment.
-If the deposited wages are still within the six-month window and are traceable to the debtor’s earnings, the deposit into an entireties account is not a fraudulent transfer because the wages were already exempt.
+Florida Statutes Section 222.11 exempts head-of-household wages from creditor garnishment and extends this protection to deposited wages for six months after payment.
+If the deposited wages are traceable and within the six-month window, the deposit is not a fraudulent transfer because the wages were already exempt.

-A Pennsylvania bankruptcy case addressed a similar fact pattern under Pennsylvania law, which prohibits wage garnishment but does not have Florida’s six-month tracing provision.
-The debtor had deposited his paychecks into an entireties account throughout most of his working life.
+The Third Circuit addressed a similar fact pattern in In re Titus, 916 F.3d 293 (3d Cir.
+2019), under Pennsylvania law.
+Pennsylvania prohibits wage garnishment but does not have Florida’s six-month tracing provision.
+The debtor had deposited paychecks into an entireties account throughout most of his working life.
 The trustee argued that each deposit was a fraudulent transfer.
-The court found no intentional fraud because the debtor had not changed his long-standing practice of depositing wages into a joint account.
-The debtor did not rearrange his finances in response to creditor pressure.
-He simply continued doing what he had always done.

 The “Historical Practice” Defense

-Courts consistently distinguish between maintaining long-standing financial practices and changing behavior in response to creditor pressure.
 A debtor who has always deposited income into a joint marital account and continues to do so after a lawsuit is filed has a strong argument that the deposits are not fraudulent transfers.
 A debtor who has always maintained a separate individual account and suddenly redirects deposits to an entireties account after being sued faces a much harder defense.